 After you have picked the people already on Quora that you want to follow, you will be asked to invite the rest of your contact list to join Quora.

 The next step is picking 5 general topic areas in which you want to be involved on Quora.
 You can unfollow these topics later if you want, but Quora is designed to make people participate, so you have to pick at least 5 topics.

 The options are all pretty broad to start: Books, Finance, Dating and Relationships, Marketing, and Science are a few examples.
 Pick things that interest you and relate to your business, and move on.
 You’ll be finding the topics you really need to get involved in a bit later.

-The next step is picking subtopics under the five topics you selected.
-Each main topic will have four to five subtopics, and you need to choose a total of at least five subtopics.
 Try to choose subtopics that are related to the promotion and networking you want to do.
 If there isn’t anything directly related to your field, pick topics that are somewhat related, or where you might find information helpful to you.

 Click the continue button after selecting your five subtopics, and you will be taken to the Quora homepage.

 The main section of your home page is your feed.
 Right now this will be filled with recent activity in the topics you’ve selected and by the people you are following.
 There are two tabs at the top of your feed: Top Stories and Recent Activity.